Manningsley History, Family Crest & Coats of Arms

 Early History of the Manningsley family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningsley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manningsley research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningsley History in all our PDF Extended History products and printed products wherever possible.

 Manningsley Spelling Variations